How to Become a Peer Recovery Specialist

 In some states, work experience in behavioral health services may substitute for required training hours.

 Practice hours are just basic time in contact with patients, usually assisting a substance abuse counselor or already-qualified peer support specialist.
-Supervision hours are different—this is a measure of time you spend working directly with a qualified supervisor to discuss cases and go over treatment techniques and processes.
+Supervision hours are different—this is a measure of the time you spend working directly with a qualified supervisor to discuss cases and go over treatment techniques and processes.

 You can expect to need around 500 practice hours in most states and about 25 hours under supervision.
 In many cases, these requirements will be fulfilled with the assistance of your employers while you are in the process of getting your certification.